22 Fun Things To Do In Mendoza, Argentina

 Here is a selection of places to stay in Mendoza:

-• Chill Inn Hostel – I stayed there the first time I visited Mendoza and enjoyed the easygoing vibe, the social spaces and the comfortable beds and spotless bathrooms.
-There is a lovely pool to relax on hot days.
+• Chill Inn Hostel—I stayed there the first time I visited Mendoza and enjoyed the easygoing vibe, the social spaces, the comfortable beds, and the spotless bathrooms.
+There is also a lovely pool to relax in on hot days.

-• Park Hyatt Mendoza is an excellent option if you feel like treating yourself.
-Pick a room with mountain views for an extra treat.
+• Park Hyatt Mendoza is an excellent option if you want to treat yourself to something more luxurious.
+Choose a room with mountain views for an extra treat.

 • El Encuentro, in Chacras de Coria, is a lovely small boutique hotel on a small side street.
-It has plenty of rustic charme.
-There is a small pool in a very well kept garden.
+It has plenty of rustic charm.
+There is a small pool in a very well-kept garden.

 How to get to Mendoza